 Community Foundations are the only way for local people to give right to the heart of their communities wherever they live across Britain.
 They address the widest possible range of issues and intervene in the hardest to reach communities.

-The Sustainable Development Goals of the United Nations are a clear way for us to show how our grants make a difference.
+The Sustainable Development Goals (SDGs) of the United Nations are a clear way for us to show how our grants make a difference.
 But they are so much more than that.

 They help charities, communities, and institutions find common ground, work together and use resources wisely.
 Often, our grants will help progress more than one goal, allowing our supporters to understand the broader impact.

-We’ve chosen to focus on the nine SDGs that best represent our grant making and ethos.
+We’ve chosen to focus on five of the nine SDGs that best represent our grant making and ethos.
 When you support our work, you’re investing in something bigger – a global vision that starts with local, grassroots change.
 The goals keep us focused on outcomes that are good for everyone, and that build a sustainable future for generations to come.